scalexlabs/ui-ux/README.md

 # ui-ux
-This Repository contains Proof-of-Concepts (PoCs) based on Frontend and UI-UX
+This Repository maintains Proof-of-Concepts (PoCs) based on Frontend and UI-UX

-#Authors
+# Authors
 @scalexlabs